dcodev1702/AppLocker_Win11-Ent_PoC/README_1.md

 5. **Complements Other Controls:** Works alongside (not instead of) AV, EDR, and other security tools
 6. **Enforces on Non-User Processes:** With Rule Collection Extensions enabled, policies apply to services and scheduled tasks running as SYSTEM—preventing attackers from bypassing controls via privileged scheduled tasks or service execution

-### The AppLocker Management Challenge

-While AppLocker is powerful, Microsoft provides **no built-in GUI or tooling** for creating and managing comprehensive policies.
-Administrators must either:

-- Manually craft XML policy files (error-prone and time-consuming)
-- Use basic GPO wizards that create overly simplistic rules
-- Build custom PowerShell automation from scratch

-This gap between AppLocker's capabilities and its management tooling has historically led to failed deployments, overly permissive policies, or abandoned implementations.

-**This is where AaronLocker comes in.**

 ---

 ## AppLocker Architecture and Components